 In January 2014, we entered into an employment agreement with Omar Segura, our Senior Vice President of Store Operations.
 The agreement shall remain in effect unless terminated by us or Mr. Segura as further described below.
-Under the terms of the agreement, Mr. Segura is entitled to receive an annual base salary of \$275,000, which is re-evaluated annually by our compensation committee with the input of the Chief Executive Officer, but shall not be reduced to any amount under \$275,000.
-In fiscal year 2015, Mr. Segura was entitled to an annual base salary of \$285,000.
+Under the terms of the agreement, Mr. Segura will receive an annual base salary of \$275,000, which will be re-evaluated annually by our compensation committee with the input of the Chief Executive Officer, but shall not be reduced to any amount under \$275,000.

 Mr. Segura is eligible to receive an annual cash performance bonus based on our ability to achieve certain Company EBITDA targets.
-If our Company EBITDA is equal to or greater than a maximum threshold for any given year, the bonus shall be 80% of his base salary; if our Company EBITDA is equal to the target Company EBITDA for a given year, the bonus shall be 50% of his base salary; and if our Company EBITDA is equal to or less than a minimum threshold for any given year, Mr. Segura will not be entitled to a bonus for that year.
+If our Company EBITDA is equal to or greater than a maximum threshold for any given year, the bonus shall be 80% of his base salary; if our Company EBITDA is equal to the target Company EBITDA for a given year, the bonus shall be 50% of his base salary; and if our Company EBITDA is equal to or less than a minimum threshold for any given year, the bonus shall be 50% of his base salary; and if our Company EBITDA is equal to or less than a minimum threshold for any given year, Mr. Segura will not be entitled to a bonus for that year.
 Our compensation committee may change the manner in which any bonus is determined or calculated with Mr. Segura's consent pursuant to the agreement.
 Since Mr. Segura's bonus is expressed as a percentage of his base salary, any increase in Mr. Segura's base salary would result in a corresponding increase in the amount of any bonus Mr. Segura may be eligible to earn.
 Mr. Segura is also eligible for three weeks of paid time off per year and may participate in our benefit and welfare plans that are available to senior management.
 In addition, Mr. Segura is entitled to use a company car, for which we pay for the fuel, cost of insurance, and maintenance and repair.

 In addition to an annual performance bonus, Mr. Segura was also entitled to reimbursement of his reasonable moving expenses up to \$75,000 as well as reimbursement of up to \$10,000 of reasonable personal travel expenses from January 6, 2014 until June 30, 2014.
-In addition, pursuant to his employment agreement, Mr. Segura was granted options to purchase 230,000 shares of non-voting Class B common stock under the terms of the 2012 Plan and the form of nonqualified stock option award agreement.
+In addition, pursuant to his employment agreement, Mr. Segura was granted options to purchase 230,000 shares of non-voting Class B common stock under the terms of the 2012 Plan and the form of nongualified stock option award agreement.